Why choose Telemedicine?

 The convenience is of course one the major reasons people choose a "Talking Head" doctor.
 Not having to lose wages by taking time from work is both a savings for you and your business.

 The cost is likewise typically reduced in half when "seeing" an online physician.
 You can shop around and compare prices.
 "The Alliance for Connected Care concludes that a Telehealth visit for acute care represents $126 in savings over an in-person visit."
-If you have no insurance
+If you have

 then the cost savings can be dramatic.

 A 10 minute visit in So CA would cost a Medicare patient around $50 vs about $25 virtual, 20 min $85 vs $40, 30 min $125 vs $60, 45 min $185 vs $90, 60 min $230 vs $115.

 You don't have to pay for gas, fight traffic or sit in a waiting room with coughing, sick people